Alcohol Use Disorder

 What is alcohol use disorder?

-- Spending a lot of time drinking and recovering from drinking.
+- You spend a lot of time drinking or recovering from alcohol.

-- Not being able do your main jobs at work, at school, or at home.
+- You can't do your main tasks at work or home.

 How is alcohol use disorder treated?

-Treatment depends on how bad the alcohol use disorder is.
-Some people are able to cut back to a moderate level of drinking with help from a counselor.
-People who are physically dependent on alcohol may need medical treatment and may need to stay in a hospital or treatment center.
+Some people are able to stop or cut back on drinking with help from a counselor or support group.
+People with moderate to severe alcohol use disorder may need medical treatment.
+They may need to stay in a hospital or treatment center.
+Medicines that help reduce withdrawal symptoms and cravings may be used.

 Health Tools help you make wise health decisions or take action to improve your health.